The U.S. Army Blues

 Auditions will be held at Brucker Hall, home of The United States Army Band “Pershing’s Own” at 400 McNair Road, Fort Myer, Virginia 22211-1306.

-Travel expenses for invited civilian candidates will be paid for by The U.S. Army pending enlistment qualification and funding approval.
+This audition will have an optional pre-screening taped round.
+Travel expenses will be paid for by the U.S. Army for invited civilian candidates who pass the pre-screening round for this audition pending enlistment qualification and funding approval.
 Military personnel should refer to their respective units to request travel funding.
 The audition will include the performance of prepared excerpts and sight-reading.
+Applicants will be invited to a semi-final and final round on March 15th and 16th.

 To Apply For The Vacancy, Please Submit The Following: